 Trucking

 Truck drivers keep American commerce moving, and you will likely see dozens of 18-wheelers anytime you travel on Texas highways.
 A trucker’s days can be very long, which is why there are federal limits on the amount of time a truck driver is allowed to be behind the wheel before they must pull over and rest.
 Despite these limits, driver exhaustion is still a significant factor in many trucking accidents in Texas and elsewhere.
-Weather and irresponsible driving by others on the road also commonly cause truck accidents, making trucking one of the most dangerous jobs overall.
+Weather and irresponsible driving by others on the road also commonly cause truck accidents, making trucking one of the most dangerous jobs in Texas.

 Roofing